 Internet in the trains

-Free internet at the stations
+Free wifi at the train stations

 Internet in other places

-Nearly all hotels offer free or paid Wifi.
+Nearly all hotels offer free or paid wifi.
 Mobile internet is available in nearly all inhabited areas.
 Don't expect internet to be available in remote areas.
 If internet connectivity is important to you, be sure to arrange for a Swiss SIM card or mobile hotspot.